Mangaldas Nathubhoy

 Sir Mangaldas Nathubhoy (15 October 1832 – 9 March 1890) was the Seth or head of the Kapol Bania caste in India.
-The caste were well known for their thrift and keen commercial instincts.
+The caste i.e. Kapols were well known for their thrift and keen commercial instincts.

 Early life

 He was born of a family whose ancestors emigrated from Diu Goghla district to Bombay soon after Bombay came into British possession.
 Ramdas Manordas, his grandfather, amassed a considerable fortune, which, owing to the premature death of his father, came into the sole possession of Mangaldas at the age of eleven.

 Career

 He had to take charge of the business in early life, though he gave some time to English studies.
 He was a noted cotton mill merchant and was agent of Bombay United Mill from 1860 to 1874, when he resigned and agency was given to Khatau Maccanji.

-In 1859, Mangaldas was made a Justice of the Peace, and was appointed a Commissioner of Income Tax in 1860.
+In 1859, Mangaldas was made a justice of the peace, and was appointed a Commissioner of Income Tax in 1860.
 In 1862, he assisted in establishing the Hindu Boys' School in Bombay, founded under the patronage of the Students' Literary and Scientific Society.
 In the same year, he founded a fellowship in Bombay university to allow graduates to spend some years in Europe.
 A bequest in his will enabled the university to establish seven similar scholarships.
 He took keen interest in learning, and in such institutions as the Asiatic and geographical societies.